How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

-Nothing is more frustrating than your gaming laptop battery dying during an important boss fight, loot drop, or online play session.
+Nothing is more frustrating than your gaming laptop battery dying during an important boss fight, loot drop or online play session.
 Unfortunately, high-performance laptops are infamous for their poor battery life.
-But there’s some good news: you can get the most out of your battery with these tips.
+But here’s some good news: These tips let you get the most out of your battery.

 Overall, the larger your battery is, the longer it can power your computer.

-So while desktop computers can easily accommodate larger hardware, laptops have to conserve as much space as possible.
+So, while desktop computers can easily accommodate larger hardware, laptops must conserve as much space as possible.

-But there are more reasons why laptop batteries specifically don’t last very long.
+But there are more reasons why laptop batteries don’t last very long.

 The following components in your laptop are huge battery drainers: